PavelLaptev/Clean-Iconmoon-JSON/README.md

 ## Installation

-Choose a folder when you want to copy this package
+Choose a folder where you want to copy this package

 `cd your-folder`